birkenkrahe/ai482/diary.md

 why this is so, and I won't bore you with them now.

 Most importantly, don't mistake critical thinking for negative or pessimistic.
-You got to know me: I am really optimistic about technology in general, and computing and AI in particular, but I am allergic against snake oil salesmen.
+You know me better: I am really optimistic about technology in general, and computing and AI in particular, but I am also allergic against snake oil salesmen.

 Regrettably, the gap between those who know (even a little) about AI and those who don't, is quickly widening and turning into a